 NOW OPEN: Lower East Side Youth Opportunity Hub

 The Lower East Side Youth Opportunity Hub is all about success, support and community for youth ages 13-24 who live, work or attend school on the Lower East Side.
 Services and activities like job search help, assistance returning to school or obtaining an HSE, mental health support, basketball, soccer, baseball, field trips and much more are offered at nine sites around the LES.
-Check out Cody Lallier, Director of the Hub, talking about all it has to offer in this video, and reach out to him with any questions.
+Keep up to date with the Hub on their Facebook page, check out Cody Lallier, Director of the Hub, talking about all it has to offer in this video, and reach out to him with any questions.

 FREE Basketball at Henry Street

 Henry Street offers FREE open gyms and clinics for any youth looking to get some practice in or improve their skills.
 Prizes like gift cards and movie tickets are given out to MVPs and those who bring the most friends.
 Basketball is held at BGR (888 E. 6th Street) and 301 Henry Street.
 See below for specifics, and keep up with Sports at 301 and BGR through their Facebook Groups (301/ BGR) for amazing updates, stats, photos, videos, and more!